 Rural Utilities Service-Guaranteed Loans.
-In July 2020, we advanced the remaining \$5.8 million under a \$448.3 million Rural Utilities Service-guaranteed loan that was funded through the Federal Financing Bank.
-We have a conditional commitment on a new Rural Utilities Service-guaranteed loan totaling \$630.3 million that we expect to begin advancing in early 2021.
+At March 31, 2021, we had one approved Rural Utilities Service-guaranteed loan totaling \$630.3 million to fund general and environmental improvements that had \$373.9 million remaining to be advanced.
+We began borrowing from this loan in January 2021.
 When advanced, the debt will be secured under our first mortgage indenture.
-As of September 30, 2020, we had \$2.5 billion of debt outstanding under various Rural Utilities Service-guaranteed loans.
+As of March 31, 2021, we had \$2.6 billion of debt outstanding under various Rural Utilities Service-guaranteed loans.